 Eloping is perfect for the spontaneous couple, but it’s also great for those who like to plan ahead.
 As opposed to a traditional wedding, an elopement is a beautiful way to keep your ceremony intimate and focused on what is most important for you and your partner.

-Additionally, elopements avoid the excessive stress that planning a traditional wedding can have.
+Elopements, small Hawaii weddings, and even Hawaii commitment ceremonies offer a stress-free experience that a traditional wedding can't.
 Destination wedding companies understand how to help take away that stress, making your elopement as stress-free as possible.

 Hawaii is one of the best locations for a quick getaway wedding.
 The atmosphere on the islands is laid back, and the weather is some of the best in the world.
 It rarely rains on the beaches, and when it does, it’s usually a quick passing shower.

-Some of the most consistent weather in the world will add a sense of calm to your big day that you cannot find anywhere else.
+Hawaii weather is some of the most consistent in the world and will add a sense of calm to your big day that you cannot find anywhere else.

 Aside from its natural beauty, Hawaii is also rich in its unique culture.
-You can experience all the things Hawaii is known for: beaches, hula, leis, surfing, etc. And you can also experience the blend of cultures that make Hawaii so diverse.
+There are countless things to do and see: snorkeling, lei making, luaus, surfing, lava rocks, etc. And you can also experience the blend of cultures that make Hawaii so diverse.
 Hawaii is very much American, yet the food, lifestyle, and way of life are quintessentially Hawaiian.

-Hawaii is like no other place on Earth, making it not only great as a wedding destination, but also an amazing place to visit.
+Hawaii is like no other place on Earth, making it not only a great wedding destination, but also an amazing place to visit.

 Elopements Provide a beautiful memory to last a lifetime!